two jars of home made tomato chutney

 First of all you want to freeze them as fresh as possible.

-Don’t wait until the vegetables has been sitting in the fridge for too long and starting to go limp or leave them in the garden too long until they start to go to seed before picking and preparing for the freezer.
+Don’t wait until the vegetables has been sitting in the fridge for too long and starting to go limp or leave them in the garden too long until they are going to seed before picking and preparing for the freezer.

 Instead you want to pick the vegetable in it’s prime and prepare for the freezer straight away.
 That way you have the best possible result and very close to the fresh product.